AUROVA-LAB/application_localization/README.md

 ![](/documentation/exec_arch_gps.png)

 To obtain grid maps you can execute gmapping_blue_offline.launch, in this case offline, and with the gmapping dependence in addition to that the first example dependences.
 You can use a different robot replicating the estructure of [BLUE robot](https://github.com/AUROVA-LAB/robot_blue) package and replacing the references to the BLUE package in these .launch files with those of the new package.
+The parameters specified in this package are the ones relative to the context to this application.
+The robot parameters are saved in the robot package.